 "Best" Is Personal: What Defines Your Perfect Golf Trip?

 As a golf coach, the first question I ask a student is "What are you trying to achieve?"
 We should approach finding the perfect course the same way.
 The best course for a low-handicapper seeking a strategic Major-worthy test will be different from the one for a mid-handicapper wanting spectacular views and a fun family holiday.
-South Africa delivers on all fronts, but its experiences typically fall into-several distinct categories:
+South Africa delivers on all fronts, but its experiences typically fall into several distinct categories:

 - The Bushveld Experience: Golf meets safari.
 These courses are set in or alongside game reserves, offering the genuinely unique experience of sharing the fairways with wildlife.

-Golf as it was born - wind-swept, firm, and running fast along a rugged coastline. - The Parkland Championship Layout: Manicured, strategic, and often challenging, these are the classic tournament-style courses found inland, often demanding length and precision.
+- The Parkland Championship Layout: Manicured, strategic, and often challenging, these are the classic tournament-style courses found inland, often demanding length and precision.

-Understanding which of_these speaks to your personal golf dream_ is step one.
-Step two_ is exploring the legends within each_ category._
+Understanding which of these speaks to your personal golf dream is step one.
+Step two is exploring the legends within each category.

 The Undisputed Giants: Courses in Every "Top" Conversation